Unity-Technologies/arfoundation-samples/README.md

 ## ARWorldMap

+!<-- The package has been outdated and you have to reiport the project materials to start the project. -->!
 An `ARWorldMap` is an ARKit-specific feature which lets you save a scanned area.
 ARKit can optionally relocalize to a saved world map at a later time.
 This can be used to synchronize multiple devices to a common space, or for curated experiences specific to a location, such as a museum exhibition or other special installation.
 Read more about world maps [here](https://developer.apple.com/documentation/arkit/arworldmap).
 A world map will store most types of trackables, such as reference points and planes.

 The [`ARWorldMapController.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scripts/ARWorldMapController.cs) performs most of the logic in this sample.